 Why you need confidence for business growth

 Impostor syndrome is a funny thing.
-It rises in the face of our successes and reaffirms our failures, but it doesn’t actually produce anything positive in our life.
+It rises in the face of our successes and reaffirms our failures (even though research says practicing gratitude with failures is a critical part of life), but it doesn’t actually produce anything positive in our life.

 We don’t excel because of it.
 The anxiety doesn’t make us grind harder or earn more.